Alessio-Marchese/RAG/README.md

 - Controllers no longer write try-catch blocks for error handling.
 - The endpoint logic is passed to `ExceptionBoundary.RunAsync`, which handles exceptions and returns a consistent HTTP response.
 - Common exceptions (e.g. `ArgumentException`, `UnauthorizedAccessException`) are mapped to appropriate HTTP responses (400, 401, etc.), while others result in a 500 response.
+- **Enhanced Error Messages**: All services now include specific error messages in their exceptions, providing detailed information about what went wrong during operations.

 ### Usage Example